astrxnomo/discord-ticket-bot-py/README.md

 > [Go to code]()

-We must copy the bot token from the Discord developer portal and paste it inside the quotation marks `' '`
+We must enable server members intent and copy the bot token from the Discord developer portal and paste it inside the quotation marks `' '`
 ```py
 bot.run(' ')
 ```